MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-P-Ports-Waterways-Safety/part-169-Ship-Reporting-Systems/subpart-A-General/section-169.5.md

 *Gross tons* means vessel tonnage measured in accordance with the method utilized by the flag state administration of that vessel.

-*High speed craft* means a craft that is operable on or above the water and is capable of a maximum speed equal to or exceeding V = 3.7 × displ.1667, where “V” is the maximum speed and “displ” is the vessel displacement corresponding to the design waterline in cubic meters.
+*High speed craft* means a craft that is operable on or above the water and is capable of a maximum speed equal to or exceeding V = 3.7 × displ .1667, where “V” is the maximum speed and “displ” is the vessel displacement corresponding to the design waterline in cubic meters.

 *High speed passenger craft* means a high speed craft carrying more than 12 passengers.